blackboard/anthologydevdocs/docs/lti/lti-registration-and-deployment.md

 ---
-title: "LTI Registration and Deployment with Learn"
+title: 'LTI Registration and Deployment with Learn'
 id: registration-deployment
 categories: Standards
-published: ""
+published: ''
-edited: ""
+edited: ''
 author: Eric Preston
 sidebar_position: 4
 ---

 <VersioningTracker frontMatter={frontMatter}/>

 ## Why do we use a central service at Anthology?